celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 To periodically select the _"good peers"_ that we're connected to and store them in the peer store, we will rely on the internals of `go-header`, specifically the `peerTracker` and `libhead.Exchange` structs.

-`peerTracker` has internal logic that continuiously tracks and garbage collects peers, so that if new peers connect to the node, peer tracker keeps track of them in an internal list, as well as it marks disconnected peers for removal. `peerTracker` also blocks peers that behave maliciously.
+`peerTracker` has internal logic that continuiously tracks and garbage collects peers based on whether they connected to the node, disconnected from the node, or responded to the node while taking into consideration response speed.
+All connected peers are kept track of in a list, and disconnected peers are marked for removal, all as a part of a garbage collection routine. `peerTracker` also blocks peers that behave maliciously, but not in a routine, instead, it does so on `blockPeer` call.

-We would like to use this internal logic to periodically select peers that are "good" and store them in the peer store.
+We intend to use this internal logic to periodically select peers that are "good" and store them in the peer store mentioned in the storage section.
 To do this, we will "hook" into the internals of `peerTracker` and `libhead.Exchange` by defining new "event handlers" intended to handle two main events from `peerTracker`:

-1. `OnUpdatedPeers`
-2. `OnBlockedPeer`

-_**Example of required changes to: go-header/p2p/peer_tracker.go**_
+1. `OnUpdatedPeers`: _This event is triggered on every garbage collection cycle from `peerTracker`.
+Before the triggering of this event, the list would have underwent changes from other routines as well and thus the most final version will be available at the time of triggering this event ._
+2. `OnBlockedPeer`: _This event is triggered every time the `blockPeer` action is called_

 ```diff
 type peerTracker struct {